jbocciadev/PP4_Tick-It/README.md

 Known issues

-Ticket list display on smaller screens breaks the boundaries and becomes scroll-left-to-right
+Ticket list display on smaller screens breaks the boundaries and becomes scrollable

 Messages: there are instances where the JS for dismissing the messages generates an error.
 To this moment, I have
     followed the steps laid out during the blog walkthrough and did troubleshooting and checked online, but due to ...